BroadbandForum/obuspa/INTERNAL_SERVICES_GUIDE.md

 ````
 obuspa -i wan -v 3 -r /fac_reset_service1.txt -f /obuspa_service1.db -R Device.Test.
 ````
+IMPORTANT: You must specify the -R option.
+If the USP Service is a pure controller (provides no data model) use `-R ""`.

 In order for a USP Service to act as a Controller it must connect to the Broker through the Broker's Agent socket described above.
 Modify fac_reset_service2.txt and add the following lines.
 Note that a Service can act as a data model provider, a Controller or as both at the same time.
 The USP Service must "connect" to the Broker's listening socket.
 ````
 Device.UnixDomainSockets.UnixDomainSocket.2.Alias "cpe-2"
 Device.UnixDomainSockets.UnixDomainSocket.2.Mode "Connect"